aidan-duggan/Rugby7Boardgame/attack.md

 It also includes a number representing how faster the pass it.
 The pass can be left or right of the player token with the ball.

->Which player token does the defenders card apply to is important here.
+> Which player token does the defenders card apply to is important here.

 #### Run
-This card represents the play carrier charging forward with the ball, attempting to break through or go around the defense.
+This card represents the ball carrier charging forward with the ball, attempting to break through or go around the defense.
+The ball carrier can move as many squares as the distance value of the card.
+The strength value is used to determine if the ball carrier gets through a tackling defender.

+#### Kick
+This card represents the ball carrier kicking.
+The direction represents where the kick is aimed.

+> This is the least well formed type but is very important to force the defender to leave player tokens in the back field.